magoun/fcc-progress/README.md

 Use `node get_bulk_fcc_progress.js` to get a csv report of a full list of student profiles.
 By default, these are pulled from fcc_profiles.txt, but this can be modified in the file head.

 ## Troubleshooting
-Running `node get_bulk_fcc_progress.js` with an invalid url will return an error.
+~~Running `node get_bulk_fcc_progress.js` with an invalid url will return an error.
 This includes newline characters at the end of the file!
-I'll work on fixing this.
+I'll work on fixing this.~~ Fixed.

 I ran into a few problems getting this to work on another computer.
 My errors were related to dependencies for Chrome.
 I resolved them by following the advice [here](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md).